lirondos/lazaro/README.md

 2. A Conditional Random Field baseline model for anglicism extraction (see ```baseline.py``` script)

 For more information please check:
-*An Annotated Corpus of Emerging Anglicisms in Spanish Newspaper Headlines.*
-Paper to be presented at the 4th Workshop on Computational Approaches to Linguistic Code-Switching (colocated with LREC 2020) https://arxiv.org/abs/2004.02929
+*An Annotated Corpus of Emerging Anglicisms in Spanish Newspaper Headlines* Paper to be presented at the 4th Workshop on Computational Approaches to Linguistic Code-Switching (colocated with LREC 2020) https://arxiv.org/abs/2004.02929